MPHONlC/description-check/README.md

 # Description Check

-Compares description content across BBCode (any forum using BBCode, not tied to one specific site), GitHub Flavored Markdown, and Bethesda (CommonMark - Bethesda has no documented dialect name of its own; real sample files only show base CommonMark-level features in use), ignoring each platform's own formatting.
+Compares description content across BBCode (any forum using BBCode), GitHub Flavored Markdown, and Bethesda (CommonMark), ignoring each platform's own formatting.
 Reports a similarity percentage plus a rough diff for every pair (BBCode vs GitHub, GitHub vs Bethesda, BBCode vs Bethesda) - it never fails the run, since some wording variation between platforms is normal for a description page (unlike a changelog, which is expected to match exactly - see [changelog-check](https://github.com/MPHONlC/changelog-check) for that).

 It knows the real structural differences between the three platforms out of the box:
 - GitHub-only decoration (badge images, an `<div align="center">` header block, `> [!NOTE]`/`> [!WARNING]`/etc. admonition markers, markdown tables) is stripped/unwrapped before comparing, not treated as content.